UUID v4 & v7 Generator Online - Free Universal Unique ID Tool

 What is a UUID?

 A UUID (Universally Unique Identifier) is a 128-bit identifier standardized by RFC 4122, used to uniquely identify information in computer systems.
-It is typically represented as a 36-character string in the format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` (8-4-4-4-12 hex digits).
-UUIDs have an extremely low probability of collision, making them ideal for distributed systems, database primary keys, session identifiers, and API keys without requiring central coordination.
+It is typically represented as a 36-character string in the format 8-4-4-4-12 hex digits.

 What is the difference between UUID v1 and v4?

-UUID v1 is time-based, generated from the current timestamp and the device's MAC address (or random node), making it sortable by creation time.
-However, it may expose the time and MAC address, raising privacy concerns.
-UUID v4 is random-based, using 122 bits of randomness from a cryptographically secure generator.
-It offers no time correlation but provides stronger privacy, unpredictability, and is the most commonly used version in web and mobile applications.
+UUID v1 is time-based, generated from the current timestamp and device MAC address.
+UUID v4 is random-based, using 122 bits of randomness from a cryptographically secure generator, providing stronger privacy and unpredictability.

 Which UUID version should I use?

 For most modern applications, UUID v4 (random) is recommended due to its simplicity and privacy.
-Use UUID v1 only when you need time-based sorting and privacy is not a concern, such as in legacy systems or internal logging.
-For database primary keys requiring better index locality, consider UUID v7 (time-ordered with random suffix).
-For deterministic generation (same input produces same UUID), use UUID v3 or v5 with a namespace.
+Use UUID v1 when you need time-based sorting.
+For database primary keys, consider UUID v7 for better index locality.

 Is this UUID generator safe?